 “The end-of-life lab that we do is highly immersive, deep, emotional learning,” says Adams. “it’s a tough lab.
 Not many schools want to tackle it on such a deep level.
 Here, we are very passionate about what we do.”

-Sandra Goldsworthy, PhD, is an associate professor in UCalgary's Faculty of Nursing, with a research professorship in simulation education.
+Dr. Sandra Goldsworthy, PhD, is an associate professor in UCalgary's Faculty of Nursing, with a research professorship in simulation education.
 She is a recognized critical care expert, researcher and author or editor.
 Her research focus is on simulation and transfer of learning, job readiness and transition of new graduates into critical care, among her other areas of interest.
-View Sandra's publications
+Sandra is also a member of the O'Brien Institute for Public Health in the Cumming School of Medicine.
+Read more about Sandra

-Dr. Mark Ungrin is an associate professor and faculty member in the Department of Comparative Biology and Experimental Medicine in UCalgary's Faculty of Veterinary Medicine.
+Dr. Mark Ungrin, PhD, is an associate professor and faculty member in the Department of Comparative Biology and Experimental Medicine in UCalgary's Faculty of Veterinary Medicine.
 The central theme of his research program is the assembly of cells into tissues and organs, particularly at the sub-millimetre scale.
-View Mark's publications
+Read more about Mark

-Dr. Serge Chalhoub is a senior instructor at the University of Calgary’s Faculty of Veterinary Medicine, in the Department of Veterinary Clinical and Diagnostic Service.
+Dr. Serge Chalhoub, DVM, is a senior instructor at the University of Calgary’s Faculty of Veterinary Medicine, in the Department of Veterinary Clinical and Diagnostic Service.
 He teaches Internal Medicine and is extensively involved in communication and professional skills at the UCVM.
 His research includes nephrology/urology and interventional medicine.
-View Serge's publications
+Read more about Serge

-Dr. Cindy Adams is a professor who directs the Clinical Communication Program in UCalgary's Faculty of Veterinary Medicine and teaches in all three years of Clinical Communication Program/Professional Skills.
+Dr. Cindy Adams, PhD, is a professor who directs the Clinical Communication Program in UCalgary's Faculty of Veterinary Medicine and teaches in all three years of Clinical Communication Program/Professional Skills.
 She focuses on developing communication curricula in veterinary education and practice.
 Research interests include communication skills teaching, learning and assessment, and practice based implications in small and large animals.
-View Cindy's publications
+Cindy is also a member of the O'Brien Institute for Public Health in the Cumming School of Medicine.
+Read more about Cindy